jonrp/documents/GameNative.md

 Once everything run, you can try to push Emulation > FEXCore Preset > Performance for extra performance (from what I've read Extreme is the same as Performance so no need to go further).

+Generally for best performance you can set everything to low (especially textures, on a small screen you won't really see the difference) with anisotropic filtering X16, disable AA, and let it rip.

 ## Troubleshooting graphics

 If the games works (DXVK) but with flickering graphics / shadows, switch Graphics > DXVK Version to async-1.10.3